-We have appointed a designated teacher, Kathryn Catherwood, Assistant Head of School, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.
+We have appointed a designated teacher, Tamsin Bailey, Assistant Head of School/Senior Head of School, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.

 The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.